redFrik/udk16-Immersive_Technologies/udk161117/README.md

 (0.1, 0.361 ..
 2.8);
 ```
+note that there's a drawback with this because it's not so easy to spontaneously adjust one of the values in the middle. but on the other hand it's easy to quickly create large arrays when you don't have to write it all out manually.

 now try putting in some of your own arrays into the sound synthesis code. for example...